Thomas Vogl: Scientific contribution

 Vogl's scientific focal points are interventional oncology, vascular procedures, ablative procedures such as laser-induced thermotherapy (LITT), ablation (MWA), radiofrequency ablation (RFA), multidetector computed tomography (MDCT), magnetic resonance imaging (MRI), evaluation of contrast agent, MR-guided procedures With patented practices of new procedures of laser induced thermotherapy and technique of chemoembolization (TACE) Vogl introduced new procedures for interventional radiology.
 Actually he also deals with multiple sclerosis, aiming a new therapy with „Ballooning“.

+Controversies

+Vogl's experimental treatments, especially chemoembolization, have attracted many patients from abroad, pushing a Canadian health authority to emphasize that "there is no available evidence about the efficiency of chemoembolization to support its recommendation instead of systemic chemotherapy" and Quebec Health Minister Gaétan Barrette to accuse him of "selling hope".

+Vogl admitted working closely with the Hallwang Clinic, a controversial institution known for selling unproven and ineffective therapies alongside more conventional cancer treatments.